20 Nonprofit Marketing Terms to Know in 2018

 9. Direct Mail

 Direct mail campaigns are physical (not digital) messages sent to current and prospective donors, volunteers, or consumers.
-Thanks to variable data printing, nonprofit marketers can now send thousands of personalized messages within the same direct mail campaign.
+Thanks to variable data printing, nonprofit marketers can now send thousands of personalized direct mail messages within the same direct mail campaign.
 As more direct marketing features digital elements, it’s become increasingly necessary for direct mail marketers to familiarize themselves with digital nonprofit marketing terms as well.

 10. Engagement Rate